 - Thermoregulation of the body through blood circulation.

 - Immunological functions, including the circulation of white blood cells, and the detection of foreign material by antibodies.

 - The response to a broken blood vessel, the conversion of blood from a liquid to a semisolid gel to stop bleeding – Coagulation

 - Regulation of body temperature etc.

 In the vertebrates, the various cells of the blood are made in the bone marrow, by the process named haematopoiesis, including:

-- Erythropoiesis: It is the process which produces red blood cells (erythrocytes), which is the development from erythropoietic stem cell to mature red blood cell.
+- Erythropoiesis: It is the process that produces red blood cells (erythrocytes), which is the development from erythropoietic stem cells to mature red blood cells.